kn-cs/pmp-inv/README.md

 This work focuses on efficient inversion in cryptographically relevant Mersenne and pseudo-Mersenne prime order fields, targeting the various Intel architectures.
 A total of twenty primes has been worked with at various security level, out of which thirteen primes are well known in the area of Elliptic Curve Cryptography (ECC).

-To report a bug or make a comment regarding the implementations please drop a mail to: Kaushik Nath <kaushikn_r@isical.ac.in>.
+To report a bug or make a comment regarding the implementations please drop a mail to: Kaushik Nath kaushikn_r@isical.ac.in.